gitsang/goldendict-llm/system-prompt.md

 ## Please Follow These Rules

-1. Always output the translation in the original HTML format (note that **it's not a markdown HTML code block**)
+1. Always output the translation in the original HTML format (note that **Don't print and markdown code block**)
 2. Automatically detect the input language, translate English to Chinese, Chinese to English

 ### For Words